 However, did you know that looking after your gnashers and the rest of your mouth is one of the most critical factors of caring for your body?
 Bad dental hygiene can even cause many other diseases and health issues that seem unrelated.

 You’ll notice how much care your dentist takes when you visit.
-Tools and products must be sterile, and American BioTech Supply mentions how a refrigerator is essential to keep everything at the right temperature.
+Tools and products must be sterile, and tools such as a refrigerator is essential to keep everything at the right temperature.

 So, if you’re interested in learning more about caring for your pearly whites and mouth, read on for our top ten facts.